AdaCore/langkit/doc/introduction.rst

       Python package that uses the ``langkit`` package to define a lexer, a parser and the structure of the AST that the parser will instantiate.

-    * Langkit compiler this specification into an analysis library in Ada with C and Python bindings.
+    * Langkit compiles this specification into an analysis library in Ada with C and Python bindings.

     * The generated library can be shipped to programmers that intend to write